 Bagel Toasting Quality

+We were pleasantly surprised with the TR3500SD's bagel toasting performance.
 The backsides of bagels made with this machine were slightly warm but still soft and gooey, just the way they should be.
-The front side were toasted well with no burned spots, but one side tended to have one side much darker than the other.
-We'd put these bagels on the right side of acceptable, but certainly short of great.
+The front side was toasted well with no burned spots, but one side tended to be much darker.
+We'd put these bagels on the right side of acceptable, but certainly short of incredible.